jina-ai/jina/COOKBOOK.md

 ### 1.x vs 2.0

 - ❌: Completely removed.
-User has to implemented themselves.
+Users have to implement it on their own.
-- ✅: Preserved
+- ✅: Preserved.

 | 1.x | 2.0 |
 | --- | --- |